 The federal government is still shut down.
 Here's what that means across the country

-The government shutdown has lasted 21 days, and Republicans and Democrats appear no closer to an agreement to end it.
+The federal government shutdown continues and Republicans and Democrats appear no closer to an agreement to end it.

-The Senate again failed last night to advance a bill to reopen the government — the 11th try since the shutdown began on Oct.
-1. The Senate is not expected to try again today.

 As the shutdown drags on, here's the latest on what we know.